-Because of the amount of time, effort, and difficulty involved in eliminating Khaki weed we have placed it on our disclaimer list of weeds that won't be controlled with our post and pre-emergent lawn applications.
+Because of the amount of time, effort, and difficulty involved in eliminating Khaki weed, we don't claim that it will be controlled with our regular treatments.

-And because of the expense of hiring us or any other weed control company to remove it, we suggest it to be a do it yourself project which is the focus of this article.
-However, we will be glad to take care of it for you.
-Please just be aware that it will take an undetermined amount of service calls based on an hourly rate including chemicals.
+And because of the expense of hiring us or any other weed control company to spray your yard, we suggest you do it yourself.
+Spraying your own yard is the focus of this article.
+However, while our service option of weed control does include Khaki Weed control, please just be aware that it will take an undetermined amount of service calls based on an hourly rate including chemicals.

 Most Important Steps To Killing Khaki Weed